wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.2 =
+* Fix: Replaced a slow query in the dashboard widget that could affect sites with very large numbers of users.

 = 6.2.1 =
 * Improvement: Now performing scanning for PHP code in all uploaded files in real-time.